Imbizo Museum Tours

 We offer a range of half-day or full-day museum tours either in Johannesburg or Pretoria.

 The museums include but are not limited to:

-This is a recently established museum in Rockville Soweto a walking distance from the Historic Regina Mundi Church.
+This is a recently established Soweto Inspirational Home Museum in Soweto is a walking distance from the Historic Regina Mundi Church.
 This museum takes you on a journey of understanding and learning about the history of African people, from their writings, arts, and cultures.
 This beautiful museum offers a beautiful garden to relax and take in the beautiful African sun.

 The Cradle of Human Kind Museum

 This Museum is a paleoanthropological site, it is a world-renowned place said to be the birthplace of all humankind.
 It is the site where the first hominid was found and has a vast repository of limestone caves to explore.

 Liliesleaf Farm has to be the most insightful and interactive Museum of its kind.
 This farm was used strictly by African National Congress activists (ANC) in the 1960s which saw the capture and arrest of the top leaders including Nelson Mandela.
 A day spent on the farm will tell a story of South Africa’s liberation struggle through interactive exhibits.

 The Apartheid museum showcases the rise and fall of the era of segregation and oppression of the black majority.
 The museum takes you on a journey with chilling insights and full understanding of the architecture and implementation of the Apartheid system.